Why the world should care about Scottish independence

 Britain has four submarines carrying Trident nuclear warheads at the Faslane naval base in Scotland.
 The SNP wants nuclear weapons removed from an independent Scotland at the earliest opportunity.

-Former British defense chiefs warned against such a move earlier this year, saying it would cost billions of pounds, cut thousands of jobs and create resentment internationally.
+Former British defence chiefs warned against such a move earlier this year, saying it would cost billions of pounds, cut thousands of jobs and create resentment internationally.

 At a time of heightened tension with Russia, NATO allies will be concerned, although it would likely take years to move the naval base.

-Note: (This story, first published in May, has been updated to reflect recent events)